oyavri/poe/README.md

 - Linter can be set up so that the code repository can be consistent (hopefully).
 - TypeScript would be a huge improvement for developer experience...
 (I've suffered a lot from the runtime errors).
 - Move domains to routers instead of stacking them in the program entry point (./src/server/app.js)
+- Graceful shutdown for workers.
+- Better logging, can be considered as analytics but still worth a mention.

 ## Case requirements: